 Based on the code in \Cref{lst:omni-selection-free}, the LLM can evolve selection operators with desirable properties even without domain-specific guidance.
-These properties include diversity-awareness, stage-awareness, and interpretability-awareness.
+These properties include diversity-awareness, dynamic selection pressure, and interpretability-awareness.
 For diversity-awareness, the selection operator uses cosine similarity to measure pairwise distances between individuals.
 Formally, it defines the novelty score as:

-This cosine-distance-based novelty score is better suited for symbolic regression than Euclidean-distance-based novelty scores, as it is more robust to outliers and cannot be easily manipulated by increasing the distance with some outlier, as discussed in \Cref{sec: Benchmark Analysis}.
+This cosine-distance-based novelty score is better suited for SR than Euclidean-distance-based novelty scores, as it is more robust to outliers and cannot be easily manipulated by introducing an outlier that artificially increases the distance, as discussed in \Cref{sec: Benchmark Analysis}.

-For stage-awareness, the selection operator applies a non-linear weighting function to control the trade-off between error and novelty.
+For dynamic selection pressure, the selection operator applies a nonlinear weighting function to control the trade-off between error and novelty.
 The function is defined as $0.35 + 0.3 \left(1 - \frac{t}{T_{\max}}\right)^{0.8}$, where $t$ is the current generation and $T_{\max}$ is the maximum number of generations, as described in \Cref{lst:omni-selection-free}.
 This function gradually decreases over time, promoting exploration in early generations and exploitation in later ones.
-This dynamic trade-off satisfies the stage-awareness criterion defined in \Cref{sec: Operator Design Principle}.
+This dynamic trade-off satisfies the dynamic selection pressure criterion defined in \Cref{sec: Operator Design Principle}.

 For interpretability-awareness, the selection operator uses both the number of nodes and the height of the tree to measure solution complexity.
 A linear weighting function is used to balance interpretability and accuracy during selection.